WINTER RAPTOR FEST 2014 returns March 29 & 30 to Gallup Ridge Farm!

 Visit Friends of the IBA’s new website to learn more about us, the birds and this unique habitat…

 Friends of the Washington County Grasslands IBA is a 501c3 nonprofit dedicated to raising awareness of and protection for endangered and at-risk birds of the Washington County Grasslands Important Bird Area.
-We will continue to with other nonprofits, local businesses and the community to promote tourism to the region as we work toward our goal of conserving this unique IBA and establishing a Nature Center.
-Events like Winter Raptor Fest provide fun and educational opportunities for youth and adults to see and learn about the IBA’s birds and their habitat.
+We continue to work with other nonprofits, local businesses and the community to promote tourism to the region as we work toward our goal of conserving this unique IBA.
+Events like Winter Raptor Fest provide fun and educational opportunities for youth and adults to see and learn about the IBA’s at risk birds and their habitat – and help us raise awareness of this unique natural treasure!